 Losing sleep, working longer hours and financial pressures compounding — a recipe for disaster when you’re responsible for decision-making, leadership, communications and just about everything else under the sun.
 KPMG’s report also found that in 2020 there was a significant increase in founders seeking advice from a counsellor or therapist, compared to 2019.

 Mental health is a topic close to our hearts.
 We always try to support our portfolio company founders as much as possible when they’re going through these tough times.
 As investors, it’s important that we set the right example for our industry by reminding everyone it’s okay to not be okay and ask for help.
-We want all founders and their teams to feel safe about opening up and seeking help and offer subsidies to those in the AirTree fam if they want to speak to a professional.
+We want all founders and their teams to feel safe about opening up and seeking help and offer subsidies to those in the Airtree fold if they want to speak to a professional.

-In this living document, you’ll find:
+In this living document of mental health resources, you’ll find:

-They’ve all been recommended by either the AirTree team or our community.
+They’ve all been recommended by either the Airtree team or our community.
 We welcome you to continue adding great people working in this space.

 Recommended reading & listening